With curly hair it can be a real process to get it straight….. It may take some tender love and care, but it is certainly possible!

 Always moisturize.
 Keep your hair hydrated it will improve the overall health of your hair.
 This will make it so much easier to manage and maintain.
 This will also help with any previous or future damage by adding the nutrients needed to strengthen and repair the hair.
 Always detangle from the bottom to top with a wide toothed comb.

-Use a protective style and satin head wrap.
+Use a protective style and satin head wraps.
 Whenever you are sleeping, working out, or just laying around use a protective style such as wrapping the hair or braids and in a silk scarf or hair bonnet.
 This will keep the hair detangled and moisturized.

 After flat ironing your hair wrap it up.
 Wrap your hair daily to keep it as straight and as protected as possible.
-Keep the flat irons and as much heat as possible off of your hair.
+Keep the flat irons and as much heat off of your hair.
 When I use this method it will last for about two weeks as long as I keep it wrapped daily.
 After the hairstyle starts to draw up I usually start the twist out process or do a simple ponytail for another week or so.

 I have found by keeping the heat to a minimum that I protect my hair and retain the length and health.
 If you don’t need to blow dry after washing try air drying or braiding/twisting your hair out to decrease even more heat.